-This card earns 10x IHG points per $1 spent on IHG hotel purchases.
-It also earns 2x points on gas stations, grocery stores, and restaurants and 1x on all other purchases.
-This structure makes it best for IHG purchases.
+The IHG Premier Card earns 10x IHG points per $1 spent on IHG hotel purchases.
+It also earns 2x points on Gas Stations, Grocery Stores, and Restaurants, as well as one point on all other purchases.
+This structure makes it best for IHG purchases because there are better cards for the 2x categories.

 This card has an $89 annual fee (NOT waived the first year).